yairgil/Docker-Provider/README.md

 │   │   ├── defaultpromenvvariables           - default environment variables for Prometheus scraping
 │   │   ├── defaultpromenvvariables-rs        - cluster level default environment variables for Prometheus scraping
-│   ├── windows/                              - scripts to build the Docker image for Windows Agent │   │   ├── acrworkflows/                     - acr work flows for the Windows Agent container image │   │   ├── baseimage/                        - windowsservercore base image for the windows agent container │   │   ├── DockerFile                        - DockerFile for Windows Agent Container Image
+│   ├── windows/                              - scripts to build the Docker image for Windows Agent │   │   ├── dockerbuild                       - script to build the code and docker imag, and publish docker image │   │   ├── acrworkflows/                     - acr work flows for the Windows Agent container image │   │   ├── baseimage/                        - windowsservercore base image for the windows agent container │   │   ├── DockerFile                        - DockerFile for Windows Agent Container Image